Laos Travel and Country Information

 It is one of the least populated countries in South East Asia with more Laotians living outside of Laos than actually reside in the country itself.

-The Plain of Jars in Laos is home to nearly thousands of huge stone jars, the largest of which weighs over six tons!
+The Plain of Jars in Laos is home to nearly a thousand huge stone jars, the largest of which weighs over six tons!
 And the smallest is still big enough to hold a person.
 The jars are thought to be about 2000 years old, although their purpose and makers remain a mystery.
 It is more commonly believed that they were uses in burial rituals.

 On the border of Laos and Cambodia you will find the Khone waterfall, the volume of water over this waterfall is greater than any other waterfall in the world.
 About 410 000 cubic feet of water falls over its 45 foot drop every second, in comparison the more famous Niagra Falls has a volume of about half of this!